 The franked part of dividends is not subject to dividend withholding tax for dividends paid to non-residents.

-If the loss company cannot satisfy this test, it will only be permitted to deduct its losses if it can satisfy the 'same business test'.
-The same business test requires a company to have carried on, throughout the whole of the claim year, the same business that it carried on immediately before the relevant change in ownership or control.
-The ATO has in the past taken a very strict approach to this test, and 'same' was interpreted as 'identical'.
-However, these rules have been recently amended to supplement the current same business test with a potentially more flexible 'similar business test'.
+If the loss company cannot satisfy this test, it will only be permitted to deduct its losses if it can satisfy the similar business test'.
+The similar business test requires a company to have carried on, throughout the whole of the claim year, a similar business to the one that it carried on immediately before the relevant change in ownership or control.

 Where a signiﬁcant interest in a company with an unrealised loss is sold, special rules can prevent multiple recognition of the loss – that is, both by the company and by shareholders selling interests in the loss company.